Time Complexity Analysis in Data Structures and Algorithms

 • Input size = n.

-• Input distribution is not given, so the maximum element can be present anywhere, i.e., at the start, middle, or end.
+• Input distribution is not given, so the maximum can be present anywhere, i.e., at the start, middle, or end.

 • For finding the maximum, we compare each value X[i] in the input.
 So the loop will always run n times independent of the input distribution.